PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Introduction

-Prompt-tuning can achieve competitive performance against model-tuning when the PLM exceeds billions of parameters~\cite{lester2021power}, but there are still some gaps between prompt-tuning and model-tuning at smaller PLM scales~\cite{liu2021gpt, li2021prefix,liu2021pre}, which can also be observed from our empirical results in Figure~\ref{fig:parameters}.
+Prompt-tuning can achieve competitive performance against model-tuning when the PLM exceeds billions of parameters~\cite{lester2021power}, but there are still some gaps between prompt-tuning and model-tuning at smaller PLM scales~\cite{liu2021gpt, li2021prefix}, which can also be observed from our empirical results in Figure~\ref{fig:parameters}.
 Hence, it is crucial to explore how to boost the performance of prompt-tuning across all scales of PLMs.
 Intuitively, a consensus is that transferring knowledge from an intermediate task to the target task can improve the target performance~\cite{pruksachatkun2020intermediate}.
-Inspired by this, recent works~\cite{vu2021spot,su2021transferability} involve leveraging transfer learning in the context of prompt-tuning, \textit{i.e.}, \textit{prompt transfer} (PoT).
-Specifically, the vanilla PoT approach first trains a prompt on one or more source tasks, and then employs the trained source prompt to initialize the prompt for a target task.
-Lastly, this prompt is further tuned on the target task to obtain final task-specific prompt.
-Although such a vanilla PoT approach can offer some improvements over prompt-tuning, there are several problems that hinder the universality and applicability of PoT.
-In particular, the first is \textbf{\textit{the performance of PoT is sensitive to the similarity between source and target tasks}}, \textit{i.e.}, PoT relies on the similarity metric to retrieve the similar source tasks for a given target task, but in our pre-experiments (Section~\ref{sec:discussion}), we observe that the prior metrics (\textit{e.g.}, cosine similarity of prompt embeddings~\cite{vu2021spot}) fall short in distinguishing the task relationships and hardly make principled choices about which source tasks to use.
-Furthermore, while given a similar source task, the vanilla PoT approach might still perform poorly, as the second problem is \textbf{\textit{directly fine-tuning the prompt initialized with source prompt on target task will lead to catastrophic forgetting of knowledge learned from source task}}, which is similar to the conclusion in the existing work~\cite{chen2020recall} that sequential transfer learning of PLMs is prone to forget previously learned knowledge.
+Inspired by this, recent works~\cite{vu2021spot,su2021transferability} involve leveraging transfer learning in the context of prompt-tuning, \textit{i.e.}, \textit{prompt transfer} (PoT) that initializes the target prompt with the trained prompt of similar source tasks and then tunes the trained prompt on the target task.
+Although such a vanilla PoT approach can offer some improvements over prompt-tuning, it still has some limitations.
+Specifically, the first is \ding{182} \textbf{\textit{ the performance of PoT is sensitive to the similarity between the source and target tasks}}.
+PoT highly relies on the prompt transferability metric to retrieve the useful source tasks for a given target task, but we empirically find that the prior metrics~\cite{vu2021spot,su2021transferability} fall short in distinguishing the task relationships and would hardly make a principled choice about which source tasks to use.
+Furthermore, given a similar source task, the vanilla PoT might still perform sub-optimal, as the second problem of \ding{183} \textbf{\textit{directly tuning the prompt initialized with source prompt on target task may lead to forgetting of the useful general knowledge learned from source task}}, which is similar to the conclusion in the existing work~\cite{chen2020recall} that sequential transfer learning of PLMs is prone to forget previously learned knowledge.